onthefritz/OnTheFritzLioranBoardExtensions/AutoEmoteAndFollowerMode/README.md

 # AutoEmoteAndFollowerExt
 Extension to auto kick in emote mode and follower only mode using lioran board.

+## NOTE
+This has the potential to hit legit raids from friends.
+It just depends on how strict you decide to make the variance and how many messages you watch for.

 ## How to use
 1. Download the extension and install it in Lioranboard.
 2. Take the SpamProtectionButton.json content and copy it.